Image

 Some people might change their fast food or restaurant order to something they won't stammer on.
 They might avoid going into certain shops, or call in sick when there's a staff meeting.

 Some people minimise their stammer by using a technique or a strategy.
 They might have learned these in speech & language therapy or from a stammering course.
-Reasons for doing so might be to avoid negative reactions or to feel more comfortable and in control of their speech.
+They might do this to avoid negative reactions or to feel more comfortable and in control of their speech.
 Or maybe a bit of both.

 Portrayals in TV, films and literature over the years have had a damaging effect.
 Stammering is often used as a device to indicate weakness, dishonesty or low intelligence.
 Characters 'going on a journey' to overcome their stammer give the impression it can be cured.
 When it can't.